shay2301/FairnessPipeline-BankMarketing/README.md

     │
     ├── features       <- Scripts to turn raw data into features for modeling │   └── features.py
+    |   └── sanity_checks.py   <- Script that checks for outliers and missing data
     │
     ├── modeling         <- Scripts to train models and then use trained models to make │   │                 predictions